Undergraduate Students | Academic Integrity

 Any reference to university class days in this policy does not include final exam week or winter or summer terms unless the matter arises during one of these terms.

 Any reference to a particular office holder is to be read as including any person serving in an acting or interim capacity for the office and any person designated by the office holder to serve in place of the office holder.
-The designee must be a full-time tenured faculty member or academic administrator but need not be from the department/program in which the matter originates.
+The designee must be a full-time tenured faculty member, or TCPL faculty with associate or full rank, or academic administrator but need not be from the department/program in which the matter originates.

 Related Form(s)